opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to save my updated report configuration.

 #### View report details
+1. As a user, I should be able to see both created date, and last updated date.
 1. As a user, I should be able to share an existing report.
 1. As a user, I should be able to archive an existing report. (p2)
 1. As a user, I should be able to downlaod available report files (PDF, PNG, CSV, Excel, etc)